emilybache/GildedRose-Refactoring-Kata/YorkCodeDojo.md

 ## So what next?
   * Can you improve the update code to make it easier to understand and make changes to?
   * Can you make it handle Conjured items?
-  * Do you need to add any addtional unit tests?
+  * Do you need to add any additional unit tests?

 **Note**: There are gaps in the requirements and (at least) one defect in the implementation.
 But where the specification differs from the code, it is the code that is correct.
 It has  been like that for years I have been told and no one has complained…